OpenDrupal/archived-opendrupal-course-template/readme.md

 Open Drupal materials are designed to be used by an knowlegable trainer to train others, and may therefore not be suitable for self study.

 # Files
+Use index.html for the slides of a small training course or as index for attendees of a larger course. lesson-1.html, lesson-2.html, etc for individual lessons of larger courses.

 ## Introduction
 Directory: /intro